makrai/notes/henderson2005-comp-ling-in-deep-learning-acl.md

 * neural network was used to model one component within a symbolic NLP model
 * first empirical success was on language modelling, Bengio+ (2001, 2003)
-  * improvements when interpolated with a statistical n-gram language model.
-A
+  * improvements when interpolated with a statistical n-gram language model
 * [distribution vector] in non-neural statistical models earlier (Deerwester+ 90; Schütze, 93; Burgess, 98; Padó and Lapata, 2007; Erk, 2010)
 * For syntactic parsing,